 What is an office?

 Office buildings are often known as multifaceted entities, normally presenting desks in a certain arrangement.
-It has been the place where a majority of the work-load has been done and where most employees have spent nearly all of their waking hours.
+It has been the place where a majority of the work-load has been done and where most employees have spent many of their waking hours.
 Today, offices can look a little different, and its location has become a subject of discussion as work-place mobility and hybrid working models are part of a new normal.
 Learn more about trends and ideas for future offices.

 We are primarily indoors